 Specification

 Agent App defines a complete installable application package for agent hosts.
 It is not a Markdown prompt and not a single chat expert.
-An app may include real UI bundles, worker or service code, data models, migrations, business workflows, agent entries, Skills, Knowledge bindings, Tools, Artifacts, Policies, and Evals.
+An app may include real UI bundles, worker or service code, data models, migrations, business workflows, agent entries, Runtime intent, Context needs, Knowledge bindings, Skill references, Tool / Connector requirements, Artifacts, Evidence, Policies, QC, and Evals.

 APP.md remains the required discovery entry.
 Hosts read it first for manifest data, human guidance, and progressive loading hints.
 But APP.md is only declaration and guidance; business capability must be implemented by the runtime package and by calls through the Lime Capability SDK.